talesbarreto/pull_request_coverage/README.md

 ### --use-colorful-font
 - default : true

-pull_request_coverage uses a colorful font to highlight the uncovered lines.
-You can disable it by setting this parameter to `false`
+pull_request_coverage uses a colorful font to highlight uncovered lines.
+You can disable this by setting this parameter to `false`